kushagrab21/BoR-proof-SDK/README.md

 > **Correctness = Equality of Hashes**
 > **Trust = Equality across Observers**

-When these equalities hold, reasoning itself has reached consensus — the first reproducible proof of logic as a shared invariant.
+**When these equalities hold, reasoning itself has reached consensus — the first reproducible proof of logic as a shared invariant.**

----

 ### 13.9 Common Pitfalls